Israel González (basketball)

-Israel Joaquín González Nuñez (born 16 February 1975) is a Spanish professional basketball coach for the German Bundesliga team ALBA Berlin.
+Israel Joaquín González Nuñez (born 16 February 1975) is a Spanish professional basketball coach.
+He is the current head coach for Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).

 Coaching career

-In 2017, Gonzalez signed with Alba Berlin to become an assistant coach under head coach, Aíto García Reneses.
+In 2017, González signed with Alba Berlin to become an assistant coach under head coach, Aíto García Reneses.
 He helped the team to capture its first German League title since 2009, and their first German Cup since 2016.
+González was sacked by Alba Berlin on March 12, 2025.
+He paid the price for the team's disappointing performances during the 2024-25 season.
+Berlin was sitting in 12th place in the Bundesliga standings and in last place in EuroLeague play, when González was dismissed.

 Personal life

 He graduated with the degree of Physical Education at Facultad de Ciencias de la actividad Física y Deporte.